 The above photograph is entitled ‘Your Life is Precious’ and pictures a homeless man sleeping on a bench with the ferry building and Hyatt Embarcadero Hotel seen in the background.
 This is a controversial topic and understandably one city guides may not want to advertise to the millions of tourists visiting each year, but it is real and you will encounter the homeless community upon visiting San Francisco.
 This is perhaps attributed to the fact areas such as Tenderloin are designated homeless communities, therefore, being in one community magnifies the problem ten-fold and it is at times upsetting to see.
 Notwithstanding, with the hiked rent, pricey houses and stiff competition for high-flying jobs it is comprehensible that living in a main city such as San Francisco will have its difficulties and we did not encounter any problems when we were there, so don’t let this put you off visiting.
 We did, however, donate towards the soup kitchen feeding the homeless community.

 Unlike some other cities I’ve visited San Francisco offers the best of both worlds, not just old vs new; it is a city break by the sea, which counteracts the intensity you feel from trying to cram in all the attractions into a few days visiting by still giving the typical holiday feel you get from a beach break.
-Although the weather is much cooler (read what to pack for San Francisco here) and unpredictable than anticipated and it is not unusual to see dense fog hanging over the bay area including the Golden Gate Bridge, which if you’ve read my previous post you will know to head to Sausalito on a foggy day!
-On sunnier days, San Francisco is more the typical Californian city you would expect with locals running, skating and cycling along the beachfront and Crissy Field as well as soaking up the good weather walking their dogs on the beach.
+Although the weather is much cooler (read what to pack for San Francisco here) and unpredictable than anticipated!
+It is not unusual to see dense fog hanging over the bay area, including the Golden Gate Bridge, which if you’ve read my previous post you will know to head to Sausalito on a foggy day!
+On sunnier days, San Francisco is more the typical Californian city you would expect, with locals running, skating and cycling along the beachfront and soaking up the good weather walking their dogs on the beach.